 The CDCA shall issue a summary report to the Client on a monthly basis detailing all clock drift initiated Metering System Faults.

-17.3 ensure that any hand-held interrogation unit used for retrieving metered data at site is set to UTC at least once every 24 hours, at all times maintaining the hand-held interrogation unit within the accuracy requirements for CoP1 Metering (i.e. <+/-10 seconds of UTC).
+[CP1566-HK] 17.3 ensure that any hand-held interrogation unit used for retrieving metered data at site is set to UTC at least once every 24 hours, at all times maintaining the hand-held interrogation unit within the accuracy requirements for CoP1 Metering Systems (i.e. <+/-10 seconds of UTC).

 18. Input/Output Dataflows